 - 1.1.
-The codes, standards, and laws listed in this section are those used nationwide by the BIA for its educational facilities.
-All BIA school facilities and related structures shall conform to the current versions of the codes and standards that appear in this section. - 1.2.
-Where two codes, standards, or laws are applicable to the topic under review, use the more conservative or more stringent.
+The codes, standards, and laws listed in this section are those used nationwide by the BIA for its justice/detention facilities.
+All BIA justice/detention facilities and related structures shall conform to versions of the codes and standards currently adopted by BIA that appear in this section. - 1.2.
+Where two codes, standards, or laws are applicable to the topic under review, use the more stringent.
 Consult with the BIA Office of Facilities Management and Construction (OFMC) to resolve any questions or conflicts regarding application of codes and standards. - 1.3.
 The BIA's Division of Safety and Risk Management (DSRM) shall have document review authority for compliance with all applicable codes, standards, and laws. - 1.4.
 The DSRM or its authorized representative is to inspect the facility after construction to verify that it meets applicable codes and standards.